 - 1 is a statistical chart of the evasion latency results for each group of rats in Example 2.

-- 2 is a statistical chart of the results of the platform penetration test for each group of rats in Example 2.
+- 2 is a statistical chart of the platform penetration test results for each group of rats in Example 2.

 The following collection of specific embodiments describes the present invention in further detail.
 The embodiments are intended only to illustrate examples of the technical solutions of the present invention and are not intended to limit the scope of protection of the present invention in any way.